WentaoTan/ChartMaster/README.md

     <img src="github/model_performance_chartmimic_plot2code_chartx.png" width="1000">
     <br>
     <em>
-    Figure 2: Fine-tuning Qwen2.5-VL-7B with ReChartPrompt data significantly enhances performance, and applying ChartSimRL further elevates it to match or exceed GPT-4o on certain metrics.
+    Figure 2: Performance comparison on three benchmarks.
+Our method outperforms ChartCoder-7B, and matches or exceeds GPT-4o on certain metrics.
 For better representation, the "Rating" metric in the Plot2Code benchmark is multiplied by 10.
     </em>
 </p>